What is Pickleball?

 Ready to step onto the court?
 Here is a step-by-step guide on how a standard point plays out.

-• Ending the Point: The rally continues until a team commits a fault.
+- Ending the Point: The rally continues until a team commits a fault.
 If the serving team wins, they score a point and switch sides.
-If the receiving team wins, no point is scored, but they either force a second serve or achieve a side out.
+If the receiving team wins, they either force a second serve or achieve a side out without scoring a point.

 The explosive growth of the sport is no accident.
 Several key factors have contributed to its status as a cultural phenomenon.